 The coal-fired brick-oven pizza at this Coney Island institution is legendary.
 But there are a few things you should know before hitting this famous spot, which dates from 1924.
-It's only open Thursdays through Sundays; and even on those days it stays open only until the day's dough runs out.
-Pizza is served by the pie, not the slice, and it's cash only.
+It's only open Thursdays through Sundays; from 12-8pm.
+Pizza is served by the pie, not the slice, and it's cash-only.
 In addition, the bathrooms are small, and you might have to wait for a table, especially if you want one outside.
 It's all part of an authentic NYC pizza experience.

 Ruby's may have been voted the 13th sexiest beach bar in the world by the Travel Channel, but that doesn't mean it's not family-friendly.
 Opened in 1934 as the Hebrew National Deli and Bar, this spot serves lots of kid favorites, including hamburgers, hot dogs, corn dogs, chicken tenders, waffle fries, onion rings, cotton candy, and slushies.
-Some parents will appreciate that it serves alcohol.
+Some parents appreciate that it serves alcohol.
 Plus, Ruby's is the last neighborhood spot left where you can walk under a stretch of the original Coney Island boardwalk.
-Fried foods, secret passageways, and dirt to play in?
-No wonder my kids love it here.
+Fried foods, secret passageways, and sand to play in?
+No wonder kids love it here.

-Enjoy tacos and more in the shadow of the Wonder Wheel at Plaza Mexico Dona Zita.
-Photo by Jason Lam via Flickr.
+Enjoy tacos and more in the shadow of the Wonder Wheel at Plaza Mexico Doña Zita.

 Bowery Street and Henderson Walk

 If a day on the beach and the Thunderbolt roller coaster aren't hot enough for you, consider spicing it up with a meal from what some consider the hottest Mexican eatery in Brooklyn.
-Standing in the shadow of Deno's Wonder Wheel, Plaza Mexico sells super-spicy tacos, tortas, cemitas, picadita and much-needed watermelon juice to wash it all down.
+Standing in the shadow of Deno's Wonder Wheel, Plaza Mexico Doña Zita sells spicy tacos, tortas, cemitas, picadita, and much-needed watermelon juice to wash it all down.
 It may be just a stand in a hard-to-find alley, but folks come from all over the city and beyond for a bite.

-You can't talk about eating with kids in Coney without name-checking Nathan's.
+You can't talk about Coney Island restaurants without name-checking Nathan's.
 This is where Nathan Handwerker opened his very first hot dog stand back in 1916.
-Although outposts now span from Kuwait City to Moscow, this is the original.
+Although outposts now span from Brazil to the United Arab Emirates, this is the original.
 Hot dog options include the basic beef dog, corn dogs, hot dog nuggets, and pretzel dogs.
-There are also burgers, cheesesteaks and chicken, but why settle for anything less than the specialty of the house?
+There are also burgers, cheesesteaks, and chicken, but why settle for anything less than the specialty of the house?
 For a truly iconic NYC experience, visit on the Fourth of July to cheer on competitors in the annual Nathan's Famous Hot Dog Eating Contest.

-Opened by the family that has owned the iconic Prospect Heights Tom's from 1936, this location is relatively new but serves the same classic burgers, fries and retro drinks, including shakes, egg creams and cherry lime rickeys.
-It's super-casual and fast, and right on the boardwalk so you can feel the ocean breeze coming in.
+Opened by the family that has owned the iconic Prospect Heights Tom's since 1936, this location is relatively new but serves the same classic burgers, fries, and retro drinks, including shakes, egg creams, and cherry lime rickeys.
+It's super-casual and fast, and right on the boardwalk so you can feel the ocean breeze coming.
 The line moves quickly.

 RELATED: NYC Day Trip Guide for Families

-Satisfy your sweet tooth at Williams Candy Shoppe.
-Photo by Shira Kronzon.
+Satisfy your sweet tooth at Williams Candy Shop.

-Another oldie but goodie dating back to the 1930s, this cozy sweet shop specializes in homemade candy apples and marshmallows covered in chocolate, coconut, caramel, chopped nuts, you name it.
-You'll also find cotton candy, popcorn, ice cream and, of course, jars of candy.
+Another oldie-but-goodie among Coney Island restaurants, this spot dates back to the 1930s.
+This cozy sweet shop specializes in homemade candy apples and marshmallows covered in chocolate, coconut, caramel, chopped nuts—you name it.
+You'll also find cotton candy, popcorn, ice cream, and, of course, jars of candy.
 They're behind the counter so you can't serve yourself, which is probably a blessing.
-Don't miss the awesome window display, which features a miniature Wonder Wheel and other famous Coney sights.
+Don't miss the awesome window display, which features a miniature Wonder Wheel and other famous Coney Island sights.

 3178 Coney Island Avenue, between Brighton Beach and Ocean View Avenues

-Don't let the name confuse you, this restaurant is Russian through and through.
-And since it's smaller than many of its Brighton Beach counterparts, it's less overwhelming for first-time visitors.
+Don't let the name confuse you, this Brighton Beach restaurant is Russian through and through.
+And since it's smaller than many of its local counterparts, it's less overwhelming for first-time visitors.
 The menu includes staples such as beef Stroganoff and Russian twists on comfort foods such as filet mignon done up as a Napoleon interspersed with breaded layers.
-When we celebrated my father's 70th birthday here kids who didn't care for the herring and caviar appetizers got plates of macaroni and cheese.
+When we celebrated my father's 70th birthday here, kids who didn't care for the herring and caviar appetizers got plates of macaroni and cheese.
 It wasn't on the menu, but the chef whipped some up.

 3152 Brighton 6th Street at the Boardwalk

 If you're ready for the big-time Russian restaurant scene, Tatiana is the place to be.
-Come in via the main entrance off the boardwalk or the back way, where an artificial turf alley lined with photos of celebrities including Montel Williams, Jackie Mason and New York Sen. Chuck Schumer leads you into a gilt-and-mirror-decorated establishment that looks like a mashup of St. Petersburg's Winter Palace and Caesars Palace in Vegas.
-Friday and Saturday nights feature live music, a floor show, and prix fixe banquet menus, where three courses can include up to 25 different dishes.
-Want proof that kids are welcome?
-Children ages 3- 8 eat at half price.
+Come in via the main entrance off the boardwalk or the back way, where an artificial turf alley lined with photos of celebrities including Montel Williams, Jackie Mason, and New York Senator Chuck Schumer leads you into a gilt-and-mirror-decorated establishment that looks like a mashup of St. Petersburg's Winter Palace and Caesars Palace in Vegas.
+The prix fixe banquet menu consists of three courses that include 20+ dishes.
+Want proof kids are welcome?
+Children 7 and younger eat for half-price.

 3152 Brighton 6th Street at the Boardwalk

-Food comes from the Tatiana Restaurant next door, but the vibe is completely different at the "grill."
+The food here comes from the Tatiana Restaurant next door, but the vibe is completely different at the "grill."
 Seating is outside, right on the boardwalk, with amazing ocean views.
 If the kids finish eating before you do, they can play in the sand only a few feet from the tables.
-Because it is geared toward tourists, the waitstaff at this Russian-specialty spot speak excellent English while still being able to explain some of the more obscure menu items.
-There's also a banquet option that's half price for children younger than 8 and free for those younger than 5.
+Because it is geared toward tourists, the waitstaff at this Russian-specialty Brighton Beach restaurant speaks excellent English while still being able to explain some of the more obscure menu items.
+There's also a banquet option that's half price for children younger than 8 and a separate a la carte children's menu.

 615 Brighton Beach Avenue, between Brighton 6th and Brighton 7th Streets

-This restaurant's name means frying pan in Russian so most things are fried.
+This Brighton Beach restaurant's name means frying pan in Russian, so most things are fried.
 Items not fried will likely be smoked and smothered in sour cream.
 Options include the traditional salad Olivier, hot or cold borscht (beet soup), chicken cutlet, calf's liver, duck breast, and eight different types of vodkas (for the adults, of course).
-The lunch special is reasonably priced and the music and atmosphere are quieter and less intense than at nearby Russian restaurants.
+The lunch special is reasonably priced, and the music and atmosphere is quieter and less intense than at nearby Russian restaurants.